AyseTheArk/Madness/README.md

-# Data Analysis of salary data of the US
+# Data Analysis of Salary Data of the US
 This is a group project for the Data Analysis course.
 It is about the income imbalance, given features such as gender, race, educational level, etc.

 Link to our video: https://www.youtube.com/watch?v=ACO81g-__rk